openpsi-project/ReaLHF/docs/source/intro.rst

-First, when models are distributed to every GPU node that applies the same parallelization strategy, such as in DeepSpeed-Chat, it is often over-parallelized.
+First, when models are distributed to every GPU node that applies the same parallelization strategy, such as in `DeepSpeed-Chat <https://github.com/microsoft/DeepSpeedExamples/tree/master/applications/DeepSpeed-Chat>`_, it is often over-parallelized.
 Over-parallelization leads to
 substantial synchronization and communication overhead (the light purple bars).

-An alternative way is to assign different models to different GPU nodes, where models can execute concurrently, such as OpenRLHF.
+An alternative way is to assign different models to different GPU nodes, where models can execute concurrently, such as `OpenRLHF <https://github.com/OpenRLHF/OpenRLHF>`_.
 However, our second observation is that such asymmetric parallelization often causes under-utilization of the GPUs (e.g., the gray areas) because